 Further Down the Road

 the end of your first year without smoking, your risk of heart disease will be decreased

 to half that of active smokers, and in another ten years the risks of lung, mouth, throat,

 bladder, and kidney cancers will have decreased as well.
-All of this is very good news,

 that seems like a long time, consider that after about fifteen years, you'll have the same